Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 `Environment variables set with the setenv() function will only exist for the life of the program, and are not saved before program termination.`

+For this reason I decide to redo everything with pwntools at the end.